 For the first weeks of their lives, the diet of kittens consists of mother’s milk only.
 Mother’s milk will do for the first 3 to 4 weeks.
 After that, you may begin adding canned food to their diet.
 Starting at around 6 or 7 weeks, most kittens can switch over to solid food completely and no longer need to drink from their mother.
-Around 8 or 9 weeks the kittens are ready to leave the nest and move to their new owner.
-Your kitten was probably around 8 weeks old when you purchasedit.
+Around 8 or 9 weeks the kittens are ready to leave the nest (although later is better) and move to their new owner.
+Your kitten was probably a few months old when you purchased it.

 What can a kitten eat?

 Of course, you want to provide the best possible home for your kitten which includes a healthy diet.
 A 6-week-old kitten can be fed both dry food (kibble) and wet food (canned).
 Their small teeth may still struggle with kibble, so it is a good idea to soak the kibble in lukewarm water at first.
 Yarrah Grain-Free cat food is very well-suited for kittens.
 The kibble is rich in protein and fat which is important for the kitten’s growth and health.